Settling the Score with Mr. Zoldan

 “Forgive me,” I whispered into the crumpling paper, the ink blurring under my tears.
 “Forgive me… please…”

-The words kept spilling, half prayer, half delirium.
+The words kept spilling out, half prayer, half delirium.
 Fragments of stories, of teachings, about baseless hatred, about justice, about those who are humiliated and remain silent.
 I wanted to stand up, to grab him, to hold him like you hold someone who’s just been told the world is ending.

-We’re not enemies, I wanted to say.
-We’re the same piece, broken in different places.
+We are not enemies, I wanted to say.
+We are the same piece, broken in different places.

-My hands shook as I wiped my face, smearing tears across my cheeks, dabbing uselessly with a handkerchief.
+My hands shook as I wiped my face, smearing tears across my cheeks, dabbing uselessly with a napkin.

 When I finally looked up, He was closer.
 Leaning in.
 Studying me.
 Steady.
 How is he so steady?